Terms of Service

-12.1 Unless otherwise stated, the services featured on this website are only available within the USA or the US, or in relation to postings from either of these countries.
+12.1 Unless otherwise stated, the services featured on this website are available across the globe, unless otherwise deemed outside of our scope, as reviewed by our Experts.

-12.2 All advertising is intended solely for USA and the US.
+12.2 All advertising is intended solely for Australia.
 You are solely responsible for evaluating the fitness for a particular purpose of any downloads, programs and text available through this site.